garywill/vimouse/README.md

 3. It triggers click (if `autoClick=True`.
 Otherwise hit `meta + ctrl` to trigger click)

-> Open the file and configure for your need: screenshotDelay, whole screen, autoClick ...
+> Edit file `g.py` and configure for your need: screenshotDelay, whole screen, autoClick ...

 Algorithm (filtering, recognizing,  parameters... ) can be improved.
 If you don't have a high contrast GUI, or some icons or buttons don't have clear contour, or two objects too close, it may fail to recognize.